puppetlabs/gatling-puppet-load-test/NEW_README.md

 ### Set up Puppet Enterprise and Gatling but do not execute a gatling scenario
 Another use for the performance task would be to record and playback a new scenario either for one-off testing, or for a new scenario that will be checked in and used.
 Additionally, you may just want to execute the setup standalone and then execute the tests later.
-* Follow the above instructions, but also `export BEAKER_TESTS=` prior to executing the rake task to tell beaker not to execute any tests.
+* Follow the above instructions, but also `export BEAKER_TESTS=` and `BEAKER_PRESERVE_HOSTS=true` prior to executing the rake task to tell beaker not to execute any tests and preserve the machines.

 ### Record a Gatling run:
 Assuming that you ran the performance task with no tests, you can follow the directions below to record and then play back a recording manually.